lagimik/PartnerCrucible/AzureInfrastructureSolutionArea.md

 :----- | :---------- | :-----
 [FastTrack for Azure Blog](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/bg-p/FastTrackforAzureBlog) | [Microsoft FastTrack](https://techcommunity.microsoft.com/t5/microsoft-fasttrack/ct-p/FastTrack) engages with customers and partners and maintain a collection of resources here | Tech Community
 [FastTrack for Azure](https://github.com/Azure/FTALive-Sessions) | This repository has been created to share our FastTrack for Azure Live session materials in one easy to manage location. | Github
+[Migration Execution Guide](https://github.com/Azure/migration) | This repo contains a Migration Execution Guide, which has been authored and developed by a team of FastTrack for Azure Program Managers and Engineers working with the Microsoft SMC team, the Azure Advanced Cloud Engineering team and the Customer Success Unit | FAstTrack

 ## Azure Certifications